Last updated: May 17, 2021

-This Service Level Policy governs the use of Acquia Cloud Enterprise and Acquia Cloud Site Factory (each, a “PaaS”) under the terms of the applicable Order between Acquia and Customer.
+This Service Level Policy governs the use of Cloud Platform Enterprise and Site Factory (each, a PaaS) under the terms of the applicable Order between Acquia and Customer.

-Acquia will use commercially reasonable efforts to make PaaS infrastructure available for 99.95% during any calendar month during the applicable Subscription Term (the “Service Commitment”).
-In the event Acquia does not meet the Service Commitment, Customer will be eligible to receive a Service Extension as described below.
+Acquia will use commercially reasonable efforts to make production PaaS infrastructure available for 99.95% or, if applicable, and purchased by Customer under the terms of the applicable Order, a premium SLA add-on of 99.99% (the “99.99% Uptime SLA”) during any calendar month during the applicable Subscription Term (the “Service Level Commitment”, as applicable).

-- nonexcluded means downtime/unavailability that is not excluded
+non-excluded means the downtime/unavailability that is not excluded.

-In the event Acquia does not meet 99.95% general availability of the PaaS for a calendar month, for each one-half hour of unavailability Customer will receive a one-day extension of their Subscription (each a “Service Extension”).
-To properly claim a Service Extension, Customer must inform Acquia within fifteen days of the purported outage and provide a full description of the service interruption, including logs if applicable.
+If and to the extent Acquia fails to meet the applicable Service Level Commitment or a calendar month, for each one-half hour of unavailability Customer will receive a one-day extension of their Subscription (each a “Service Extension”); provided (i) Customer informs Acquia within fifteen days of the purported outage providing a full description of the service interruption, including logs if applicable, and (ii) requests a Service Extension in writing (email acceptable).
+When Customer entitlement to a Service Extension is confirmed by Acquia in writing (via email or support ticket), Acquia will apply such Service Extension to the end of the then-current applicable Subscription Term.
 If Customer has accumulated Service Extensions during two consecutive months or three months in any six-month period, Customer may terminate the applicable Order upon seven days advance written notice to Acquia.
-In the event Acquia any Unavailability of the PaaS is directly attributable to flaws in Customer’s environment (including the underlying code) where, despite reasonable notification from Acquia that such flaws are adversely impacting availability and Customer fails to correct such flaws, then Acquia may terminate the applicable Order upon 30-days written notice to Customer.
-The Service Extension and termination rights constitute Customer’s exclusive remedy and Acquia’s sole liability and obligation for any failure to maintain the Service Commitment.
+In the event of an unavailability of the PaaS that is directly attributable to flaws in Customer’s environment (including the underlying code) where, despite reasonable notification from Acquia that such flaws are adversely impacting availability and Customer fails to correct such flaws, then Acquia may terminate the applicable Order upon 30-days written notice to Customer.
+The Service Extension and termination rights constitute Customer’s exclusive remedy and Acquia’s sole liability and obligation for any failure to maintain the Service Level Commitment.

 The Service Commitment does not apply to any Unavailability, outage, suspension or termination of any Acquia PaaS performance issues:

-- any outages caused by programming errors in Customer’s website(s), programming bugs in the third-party extensions/modules made available through Acquia Cloud or the Acquia Cloud Site Factory Platform, Drupal Modules with Acquia Cloud Site Factory;
+any outages caused by programming errors in Customer’s website(s), programming bugs in the third-party extensions/modules made available through Cloud Platform or Site Factory Platform, Drupal Modules with Site Factory;

-any outages lasting less than 1 minute but no more than 3 such outages in a 24 hour period;
+any outages lasting less than one minute but no more than three such outages in a 24 hour period;

-- any outages related to emergency maintenance to Customer’s website(s) (e.g., to install security fixes);
+any outages related to emergency maintenance to Customer’s website(s) (for example, to install security fixes);

 In addition, unavailability of some specific features or functions within the website while other features remain available will not constitute Unavailability of the website, so long as the unavailable features or functions are not, in the aggregate, material to the website.